-On the Design Bundles website, just click on “Crafters” in the menu and then on “Single line designs”.
+On the Design Bundles website, just search for “Single line SVG”.

-You can also check out the Single Line Fonts website which sell, obviously, single line fonts!
+You can also check out the Single Line Fonts website which sells, obviously, single-line fonts!

 If you’ve tried other pens, markers or pencils that work in the Cricut, leave it to me in the comments!

 P.S.
-Want to unravel in the different Cricut blades, wheels and tips?
+Want to figure out the different Cricut blades, wheels and tips?
 Sign up for my newsletter and I’ll send you my cheat sheet for free!